About Endzone - A World Apart

 Do They Need Cities at the End of the World?

 Endzone - A World Apart, is a city builder.
-These games are a dime a dozen, so in order to be successful, a city builder must add a unique twist, gameplay mechanic, or plot point that makes it intriguing or interesting.
+These games are a dime a dozen, so to be successful, a city builder must add a unique twist, gameplay mechanic, or plot point that makes it intriguing or interesting.
 Thankfully, Endzone accomplishes this.
 You aren't just building a city, but building a city in the aftermath of a nuclear apocalypse.
 As a result, the areas of building and resource management are very different than most games you play.

-Concept - Is the rain glowing?
+Is the rain glowing?

 In 2021, terrorists have destroyed nuclear plants, turning most of the world into unsurvivable wastelands.
 Humanity escapes to "Endzones" underground, returns 150 years later, and attempts to rebuild.